 The Creative Destruction Lab was founded in 2012 at the Rotman School and now has additional programs at the UBC Sauder School of Business, the Haskayne School of Business at the University of Calgary, HEC Montreal and Dalhousie University.
 A new program will launch at the Stern School of Business at New York University in 2018.
-Learn more at: https://www.creativedestructionlab.com/ Opens in a new window
+Learn more at: https://www.creativedestructionlab.com/Opens a new website in a new window - Opens in a new window

 About Awake Labs